 High-Skilled Immigrants Call Out The Trump Administration's 'Hypocrisy'

-The Trump administration says it wants to move to a "merit-based" immigration system — one that gives priority to immigrants who speak English, and are highly educated.
+The Trump administration says it wants to move to a "merit-based" immigration system — one that gives priority to immigrants who speak English and are highly educated.

 But critics say that rhetoric is at odds with the administration's actions.

-"Show me any policy that's come out so far that has actually made it easier for highly skilled immigrants," says Doug Rand, who worked in the White House Office of Science and Technology under President Obama.
+"Show me any policy that's come out so far that has actually made it easier for highly skilled immigrants," says Doug Rand, who worked in the White House Office of Science and Technology Policy under President Barack Obama.

 "I haven't seen any," Rand said.

 In practice, critics say the administration is making high-skilled immigrants' lives harder, in all sorts of ways.
-It's gotten tougher to get or renew or an H1B visa, a program that brings in tech workers, doctors and other professionals.
+It has gotten tougher to get or renew an H-1B visa, a program that brings in tech workers, doctors and other professionals.
 And the administration is getting rid of other visa programs altogether.

-That includes a special program for the spouses of H1B guest workers that's been widely embraced by immigrants like Neja Mahajan.
-She hosts and produces a TV talk show in Edison, New Jersey that's targeted mainly at Indian expats like her.
+That includes a special program for the spouses of H-1B guest workers that has been widely embraced by immigrants like Neha Mahajan.
+She hosts and produces a TV talk show in Edison, N.J., that's targeted mainly at Indian expats like her.

 "This is the kind of work I always wanted to do," said Mahajan.
 "I am picking up topics that typically don't get talked about in the South Asian community.
 So I'm trying to be a change-maker in my community."

-Mahajan has a master's degree in English literature, and worked as a journalist in India.
+Mahajan has a master's degree in English literature and worked as a journalist in India.
 It never occurred to her that she would have trouble finding opportunities in the U.S. But Mahajan was not allowed to work when she first got here.

-"So here I am in the U.S., the most advanced nation on this earth," Mahajan said.
+"So here I am in the U.S., the most advanced nation on this Earth," Mahajan said.
 "But I'm in a cage.
 A metaphoric golden cage."

-Mahajan moved here with her husband and daughter in 2008 when he secured an H1B visa to work as a software developer.
-But she wasn't able to work legally until 2015, when the Obama administration launched the H4-EAD program.
-It allows the spouses of H1B guest workers to get work permits once they've been approved for a green card.
+Mahajan moved here with her husband and daughter in 2008 when he secured an H-1B visa to work as a software developer.
+But she wasn't able to work legally until 2015, when the Obama administration launched the H-4 EAD program.
+It allows the spouses of H-1B guest workers to get work permits once they've been approved for a green card.
 About 100,000 people have signed up — mostly women, and mostly from India, which has a years-long waiting list for green cards.

 Now the Trump administration is poised to end the program, which it considers an overreach.

 "For me, one of the main reasons for proposing to rescind that is because I don't think it's appropriate," said Lee Cissna, the head of U.S. Citizenship and Immigration Services, the agency in charge of legal immigration.
-"I don't think that Congress intended for the spouses of H1Bs to work."
+"I don't think that Congress intended for the spouses of H-1Bs to work."

 Cissna did not respond to requests for an interview.
 But he did speak last month to the Center for Immigration Studies, which favors lower levels of immigration.